DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Dragon Arc
 "The storm dances between its prey, leaping from one to the next, never stopping, never tiring."
 - Deal 3 Lightning damage to one enemy.
-- Repeat D4 times.
+- Activate this card 3 times.

 Cost:
-- 3 Lightning Mana
+- 4 Lightning Mana
+- 1 Generic Mana

 ### Burst Salvo
 "Each strike is precise, a calculated barrage that leaves no room for error."
-- Channel 3 Lightning Mana.
-- Apply 1 Vulnerable to one enemy.
+- Apply 2 Vulnerable to one enemy.
+- Shock the tile under the enemy Spell Pointer.
+- Exhaust

 Cost:
-- 1 Ice Mana.
+- 1 Lightning Mana
-- 1 Lightning Mana.
+- 1 Ice Mana

 ### Zephyr
-"Lightning courses through the air, swift and unpredictable, as you channel its speed into your actions."
+"Lightning courses through the air, swift and unpredictable as you channel its speed into your actions."
 - Draw 3 Mana cards.
 - Accumulate 3 Mana.